Machado's daughter accepts Nobel Peace Prize in Venezuelan opposition leader's absence

 "Although she will not be able to reach this ceremony and today's events, we are profoundly happy to confirm that she is safe, and that she will be with us here in Oslo," he said to applause.

-"I am very grateful to them, and this is a measure of what this recognition means to the Venezuelan people," she said before indicating she was about to board a plane.
+"I am very grateful to them, and this is a measure of what this recognition means to the Venezuelan people," she said, before indicating that she was about to board a plane.

-"I know that there are hundreds of Venezuelans from different parts of the world that were able to reach your city that are right now in Oslo, family, my team, so many colleagues," Machado added.

-Prominent Latin American figures attended Wednesday in a signal of solidarity with Machado, including Argentine President Javier Milei, Ecuador's President Daniel Noboa, Panama's President José Raúl Mulino and Paraguayan President Santiago Peña.
+Prominent Latin American figures attended Wednesday in a signal of solidarity with Machado, including Argentine President Javier Milei, Ecuadorian President Daniel Noboa, Panamanian President José Raúl Mulino and Paraguayan President Santiago Peña.

-The 58-year-old's win for her struggle to achieve a democratic transition in her South American nation was announced on Oct.
-10, and she was described as a woman "who keeps the flame of democracy burning amid a growing darkness."
+The 58-year-old Machado's win for her struggle to achieve a democratic transition in her South American nation was announced on Oct.
+10. Watne Frydnes said that "Venezuela has evolved into a brutal authoritarian state," and he described Machado as "one of the most extraordinary examples of civilian courage in recent Latin American history."

 Machado won an opposition primary election and intended to challenge President Nicolás Maduro in last year's presidential election, but the government barred her from running for office.
 Retired diplomat Edmundo González took her place.

-The lead-up to the July 28, 2024, election saw widespread repression, including disqualifications, arrests and human rights violations.
+The lead-up to the election on July 28, 2024, saw widespread repression, including disqualifications, arrests and human rights violations.
 That increased after the country's National Electoral Council, which is stacked with Maduro loyalists, declared the incumbent the winner.

-González, who sought asylum in Spain last year after a Venezuelan court issued a warrant for his arrest, attended Wednesday's ceremony, which was overlooked by a large portrait of Machado.
+González, who sought asylum in Spain last year after a Venezuelan court issued a warrant for his arrest, attended Wednesday's ceremony.

 U.N. human rights officials and many independent rights groups have expressed concerns about the situation in Venezuela, and called for Maduro to be held accountable for the crackdown on dissent.